COVID-19 Response Overview

 All persons with COVID-19 symptoms, regardless of vaccination status or previous infection, should

 - Isolate.
 If the student is sick, keep the child at home and report the absence to the school.

-- If symptoms are concerning for COVID-19, it is strongly recommended that students wear a mask and get tested immediately.
-Students should also follow CDPH recommendations for retesting and/or isolating if results are positive.
+- If symptoms are concerning for COVID-19, it is strongly recommended that students wear a mask and consider getting tested*.
+Students should also follow CDPH recommendations isolating if results are positive.